The State Grants Commission (the Commission) is an independent statutory body that was established by State legislation, the

 |

-These Annual Reports include the Commission's recommendations for the allocation of the FA grants for the following year, and details of the Heavy Vehicle Motor Tax Revenue recommendations.
+These Annual Reports include the Commission's recommendations for the allocation of the FA Grants for the following year, and details of the Heavy Vehicle Motor Tax Revenue recommendations.
 They can be found, on the Publications page, together with the data tables and other publications of the Commission.